WShaoLab/SysteMHC-pipeline/README.md

 # SysteMHC-pipeline
-This is a computational pipeline for MS-based immunopeptidomics.
+This is a computational pipeline for MS-based immunopeptidomics and used in [SysteMHC Atlas 2.0](https://systemhc.sjtu.edu.cn/)

 # Overview
 This pipeline contains several modules: